Despite the enduring romance of the rags-to-riches success story, many entrepreneurs have at least some help when building their startup.

 - Collateral, such as real estate

 The term of SBA loans can be much longer than a traditional term loan; some have terms of up to 25 years.
-SBA loans are also typically smaller, starting at around $10,000 at the lower end, up to the average SBA loan amount of around $350,000.
+SBA loans are also typically smaller, starting at around $10,000 and reaching an average high of around $350,000.

 SBA loans are usually a little more forgiving in terms of credit score, requiring a minimum threshold of 650.
 While these loans are definitely friendlier to smaller businesses, it can still take up to 90 days for an SBA loan to be processed.